NicolasMartalog/AI-Search-Rank/README.md

 # AI Search Rank

 A BERT-based semantic search and question similarity model that finds similar questions using deep learning.
+Created an API endpoint to test the model as well.

 ## Features
 - Semantic search using BERT embeddings